Testing dark energy models with a new sample of strong-lensing systems: Strong lensing as a cosmological test

 \subsection{Data}

 In this section we describe our new compilation of SLS.
 To construct $D^{obs}$ we have choosen only systems with spectroscopically data well measured from different surveys.
-We have considered 20 SLS from the CASTLES survey, 107 systems from SLACS, 38 from BELLS, 4 from LSD, 35 from SL2S and one system from the DES survey.
-The final list has a total of 205 systems, being the largest sample of SLS to date.
-We only consider early-type galaxies acting as lenses, with lenticular (S0) or elliptical (E) morphologies.
+We have considered 19 SLS from the CASTLES, 107 from SLACS, 38 from BELLS, 4 from LSD, 35 from SL2S and one system from the DES survey.
+The final list has a total of 204 systems, being the largest sample of SLS to date.
+We use spectroscopy to select those lenses with lenticular (S0) or elliptical (E) morphologies which have been modeled assuming a SIS ($\sim 3\%$) or SIE ($\sim 97\%$) lens model.
 Many systems have not been taken into account due to several issues.
 For instance, the system PG1115+080 \citep{tonry1998} from the CASTLES survey has been discarded because the lens mass model is steeper than isothermal.
-From the SLACS survey \citep{Bolton:2008xf, Auger2009} we remove the systems SDSSJ1251-0208, SDSSJ1432+6317, SDSSJ1032+5322 and SDSSJ0955+0101 since the lens galaxies are late-type.
+In addition, the system MGJ0751+2716 \citep{2018MNRAS.478.4816S} was also discarded because the main lens belongs to a group of galaxies.
+From the SLACS survey \citep{Bolton:2008xf, Auger2009}, we remove the systems SDSSJ1251-0208, SDSSJ1432+6317, SDSSJ1032+5322 and SDSSJ0955+0101 since the lens galaxies are late-type.
 The same reason is applied to the systems SDSSJ1611+1705 and SDSSJ1637+1439 from the BELLS survey \citep{0004-637X-833-2-264}.
 We have also discarded the systems SDSSJ2347$-$0005 and SDSSJ0935$-$0003 from the SLACS survey and the system SDSSJ111040.42$+$364924.4 from the BELLS survey because they have large measured velocity dispersions ($ \sim 400$km s$^{-1}$ or bigger values), suggesting the lens might be part of a group of galaxies or that there is substructure in the line-of sight.
 For those systems without reported velocity dispersion error, we assumed the average error of the measurements in the survey subsample as follows.
 For the 9 systems from CASTLES we consider the average error on $\sigma$ for this survey, i.e. a 14 \%.
 In the case of the system DES J2146-0047 \citep{Agnello2015}, we have assumed a 10\% error on $\sigma$, which is the average error of the entire sample.
 The LSD survey \citep{Koopmans:2002qh, Treu2004} reports $\sigma$ corrected by circular aperture using the expression obtained by \cite{1995MNRAS.273.1097J, 1995MNRAS.276.1341J}.
 A close inspection of the $\sigma_{spec}$ values, with and without aperture correction, presented by \cite{Cao:2015qja} show the difference is smaller than reported error.
 Thus, we decided to use the observed values ($\sigma$) and the reported error for the sample without the apperture correction.
-On the other hand, in those systems in which the Einstein radius error was not reported, we followed \cite{Cao:2015qja} and assumed an error of $\delta\theta_{E}= 0.05\,\theta_{E}$, which is the average value of the systems with reported errors in this sample.
+On the other hand, in those systems in which the Einstein radius error was not reported, we followed \cite{Cao:2015qja} and assumed an error of $\delta\theta_{E}= 0.05$, which is the average value of the systems with reported errors in this sample.